Cardiovascular disease is an illness to the veins, arteries, capillaries or heart.

 Heart infections happen when a bacteria, virus or chemical reaches the heart muscle.
 The most common causes of heart infections include:

-- Bacteria: Everyday activities such as eating, brushing your teeth or poor health can cause heart infections.
+Bacteria: Everyday activities such as eating, brushing your teeth or poor health can cause heart infections.
+That’s why having regular dental check-ups on clinics like the Appleton Dentist is invaluable.

 For more information on what causes heart disease, contact us today.